-As at July 31, 2019 the Company had working capital of \$282,859 (April 30, 2019 - \$165,859).
+As at January 31, 2020 the Company had working capital of \$3,698,472 (April 30, 2019 - \$165,859).

 However, the Company does not yet generate any revenue from operations and, for the foreseeable future, will need to rely upon earn-in agreements and / or issue share capital to finance future exploration and administrative activities.
 Although the Company has been successful in its financing initiatives, there can be no assurance that the Company will be able to obtain adequate future financing.
 Failure to obtain such additional financing could result in delay or indefinite postponement of further exploration and development of its projects with a possible loss of some properties and reduction or termination of operations.

-During the fiscal period to date, 11,335,000 share purchase warrants have been exercised for gross proceeds of \$969,800.
-On August 13, 2019, the Company closed the first tranche of a non-brokered private placement and issued 15,502,500 units at a price of \$0.20 per unit for gross proceeds of \$3,100,500.
-On September 4, 2019, the Company closed the final tranche of this private placement and issued 5,530,000 units at a price of \$0.20 per unit for gross proceeds of \$1,106,000.
-Each unit consisted of one common share of the Company and one common share purchase warrant whereby each warrant is exercisable to purchase one common share at an exercise price of \$0.25 for a period of five years.

-Net proceeds will be used for working capital and to cover the Company's share of the costs associated with the continued 2019-20 exploration program at Cerro Las Minitas.
+During August and September 2019, the Company closed two tranches of a non-brokered private placement and issued 21,032,500 units at a price of \$0.20 per unit for gross proceeds of \$4,206,500.
+During the fiscal period to date, 12,904,295 share purchase warrants have been exercised for gross proceeds of \$1,110,044 and 1,818,000 stock options have been exercised for gross proceeds of \$145,440.
+Net proceeds are being used for working capital and to cover the Company's share of the costs associated with the continued 2019-20 exploration program at Cerro Las Minitas.